Skip to main content

 • scf_bootstrap is the startup script for CloudBase cloud functions

-• The cloud function will extract the uploaded files to the working directory, and JAR packages are directly located in the current directory.
+• The cloud function will extract the uploaded files to the working directory, with the JAR package located directly in the current directory

 • Set the PORT=9000 environment variable to ensure the application listens on the correct port